 Create Network Diagram

-The next step is to move forward with taking our information and creating a network diagram for our project.
+The next step is to move forward by taking our information and creating a network diagram for our project.
 This can be done in Visio, Excel, or a variety of other applications.
 Begin by creating a Start box at the location where you want to begin building your network diagram.
 Then, make boxes to the right of the Start box for each activity with no predecessor activities.
 Put the ID and duration for each activity in its own box.
 Draw an arrow from the Start box each of the activity boxes.
 Repeat this process until you have drawn all of your activities, and then have the final activities point to an End box.
 This is your network diagram for your project.
 However, there's still more work that can be done.

 The final step is to identify all of the activity paths through our network diagram, and to use that information to then identify the critical path, which is the longest path of activities that runs from start to finish for our project.

 You identify each path through your project by writing out every possible path that runs from start to finish through your network diagram.
 After identifying all possible paths, add up the duration for each path.
 The path with the longest duration is the critical path, because there is no float for any of the activities on that path.
-As a result, if any of those activities are delayed even one day, the project schedule will be in serious risk.
+As a result, if any of those activities are delayed even one day, the project schedule will be at serious risk.
 After identifying the critical path, change the color of all arrows associated with routing through activities on the critical path to be red so that you can clearly see them.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.